rdococ/scriptblocks2/readme.md

 # Experiments

 * First-class processes
-* First-class continuations
+* Full, asymmetric, cloneable coroutines
 * Introspective 'fun' blocks

 These features can be accessed by enabling the 'Enable Experiments' setting.
-They are not ready for use yet, and may be changed in the future!
+They are not ready for use yet, and may be changed in the future.

 # Examples